Review and road test of the Vauxhall Astra Sports Tourer

 Cost of Ownership

-Vauxhall's Astra Sports Tourer seems to fit the bill very nicely in this regard, especially in this generation form with its very class-competitive space, decent media connectivity and sharp looks.
-All it really needed was a more efficient range of engines, now delivered as part of the changes made to this facelifted model range.
-If you're in the market for a car of this kind, this one should be on your shopping list.
+Vauxhall's revitalised Astra Sports Tourer seems to fit the bill very nicely in this regard, especially in this latest eighth generation form with its extra efficiency, additional space, greater connectivity and sharper looks.
+If you're in the market for a car of this kind, it should be on your shopping list.

 Vauxhall Astra Sports Tourer review by Jonathan Crouch